gofireflyio/toolbox/README.md

 ### AWS EventBridge Rule cleanup

-This Bash script allows you to easily to cleanup AWS EventBridge rules created by Firefly across all enabled regions in a given AWS account.
+This Bash script allows you to easily cleanup AWS EventBridge rules created by Firefly across all enabled regions in a given AWS account.

 #### Prerequisites